AbhiD98/Covid-Vaccination-Slot-Booking-Flask-WebAPP/README.md

 ## Overview

-This Flask-based web application manages COVID vaccination centers and user bookings.
+(Please extract the ".zip" file for accessing source code) This Flask-based web application manages COVID vaccination centers and user bookings.
 It provides functionalities for both users and admins to interact with vaccination centers, book slots, and manage center details.

 ## Features